kathlab/neo84/README.md

 __3. Install things which do not belong to your app__

 Also fatal if you install any windows update stuff which compromises the machine installation.
-Keep an eye on registry entries!
+Keep an eye on registry entries.
 And make use of filter lists to get rid of any unwanted data when running a neo84 task.
 Less is more.

 Build docker image:
 ---